dimitardanailov/ddanailov/AsianAbsolute/Job.md

 ## What to expect from us

   - You'll be joining the (remote working) team of Project Mangers and a Software Architect.
 A healthy combination of business savvy and software people. ???
+  - Your work will be used every day by colleagues and partners in scores of different countries such as Panama, the UK, Thailand, Singapore, China and Australia, and of course the large Bulgaria team.
+  - A multicultural and friendly environment, where you will make a meaningful difference to the lives of your grateful colleagues.

 ## We offer you